razavi-lab/razavi-lab.github.io/_pages/about.md

 ---

-Through these efforts, we aim to bridge fundamental research with clinical applications, driving advancements in the prevention, diagnosis, and treatment of lymphatic diseases.
+<p>Through these efforts, we aim to bridge fundamental research with clinical applications, driving advancements in the prevention, diagnosis, and treatment of lymphatic diseases.</p>